IFRS 16 Disclosure Requirements

 Right-of-Use Asset Disclosures

-IFRS 16.54 requires disclosure of the carrying amount of right-of-use assets at the end of the reporting period, broken down by class of underlying asset:
+IFRS 16.53(j) requires disclosure of the carrying amount of right-of-use assets at the end of the reporting period, broken down by class of underlying asset.
+IFRS 16.54 requires this to be presented in tabular format:

 Example ROU Asset Breakdown